kehlert/algo_trading/README.md

 IMPORTANT NOTE: Github's servers sporadically don't render the Jupyter notebooks.
-If that's the case, then you can still view the notebook by copy-pasting it's URL at https://nbviewer.jupyter.org/.
+If that's the case, then you can still view the notebook by copy-pasting its URL at https://nbviewer.jupyter.org/.

 The notebooks are based on examples in "Algorithmic and High-Frequency Trading" by Cartea, Jaimungal, and Penalva.
 Another